stallmanwotr/reactnd-readable/readable-ui/README.md

   http://localhost:8080/react
 </pre>

-  ~~> Needs more investigation!
+  Needs more investigation!

+* Wasn't sure how best to organise the reducers.
+I went with following a similar structure to the REST api, with separate 'all' and 'category' lists of posts.
+  But this lead to a bit of duplication in each reducer to handle actions.

-* I could (should) have improved the buttons (Edit Post, Delete Post) on the post page, so they are at the top-right, similar to the 'Sort by' menu.
+* Could (should) have improved the buttons (Edit Post, Delete Post) on the post page, so they are at the top-right.

 ## Screenshot